dapphub/dapptools/src/dapp/README.md

 ### Invariant testing

-While other forms of tests are always run against the post state of the `setUp()` function in the testing contract, it can be also be useful to check whether a property is satisfied at any possible contract state.
+While other forms of tests are always run against the post state of the `setUp()` function in the testing contract, it can be also be useful to check whether a property is satisfied at every possible contract state.
 This can be done with the `invariant*` testing type.
 When running an invariant test, hevm will invoke any state mutating function from any non-testing contract available after the `setUp()` function has been run, checking the `invariant*` after each run.